-The net pension scheme deficit, as calculated under FRS 102, decreased from £37,167,000 to £29,271,000 during the year, mainly attributable to favourable actuarial variances linked to the increase in long term Gilt yields and reduced life expectancies, partially offset by the reduction in asset values between 31 December 2017 and 31 December 2018.
+The net pension scheme deficit, as calculated under FRS 102, increased from £29,271,000 to £39,470,000 during the year, mainly attributable to unfavourable actuarial variances linked to the fall in interest rates and long term bond yields, partially offset by an increase in asset values between 31 December 2018 and 31 December 2019.

-Due to the principal activity of the Company being to provide operational services, the key financial and other performance indicators are analysed at a Group, as opposed to Company, level.
+The performance of the business in 2019 has been in line with expectations.
+Due to the principal activities of the Company being to provide operational services, the key financial and other performance indicators are analysed at a Group, as opposed to Company level.
 These are shown in the financial statements of PRS.